clulab/reach/README.md

 `reach` is developed using [Odin](https://github.com/clulab/processors/wiki/ODIN-(Open-Domain-INformer)), our open-domain information extraction framework, which is released within our [`processors`](https://github.com/clulab/processors) repository.

+Please scroll down to the bottom of this page for additional resources, including a `reach` output visualizer, REST API, and datasets created with `reach`.

 # Licensing
 All our own code is licensed under Apache License Version 2.0. **However, some of the libraries used here, most notably CoreNLP, are GPL v2.** If `BioNLPProcessor` is not removed from this package, technically our whole code becomes GPL v2 since `BioNLPProcessor` builds on Stanford's `CoreNLP` functionality.
 Soon, we will split the code into multiple components, so licensing becomes less ambiguous.